TinkerBell14/Todos-App/README.md

 <li>Required: User can edit existing Todo task</li>
 <li>Required: User can delete existing Todo task</li>
 <li>Optional: User can also long click on task and a confirm box is displayed to confirm yes or no to delete the task</li>
+<li>Optional: User has to select Due date when adding / editing a task</li>
+<li>Optional: User has to select Priority when adding / editing a task</li>
+<li>Optional: User has to select Status when adding / editing a task</li>
+<li>Optional: User can share the task on Whats App</li>

 </ul>
  <br>
  Walkthrough of all user stories: